ctrl-exec - Security Operations

 The complete alert pattern reference — covering security events, execution failures, rotation events, and configuration problems — is in LOGGING.md.

-Key security-relevant actions to alert on: rate-block, serial-reject, revoked-cert, ip-block, deny (repeated, same PEER).
+Key security-relevant actions to alert on: rate-block, serial-reject (carries PEER_SERIAL), result-deny (REASON=not-owner, a dispatcher requesting another dispatcher's result), revoked-cert, ip-block, deny (repeated, same PEER).
+Run/ping/capabilities/result actions carry DISPATCHER=<id> for per-dispatcher attribution.
 Key rotation signals: serial-stale, serial-broadcast-fail (repeated for same agent), cert-rotation-fail.
 These are documented in full in LOGGING.md.

 Operational signals worth alerting on:

 • A sudden increase in ACTION=run EXIT=non-zero across multiple agents may indicate a script was modified or a dependency broke.
 Correlate with deployment events.
-Note that non-zero exit is logged at INFO priority on both ctrl-exec and agent — alert on the EXIT value itself, not the log priority level.
+Note that non-zero exit is logged at INFO priority on both dispatcher and agent — alert on the EXIT value itself, not the log priority level.

 cert_overlap_days calibration